hlascelles/samudra/pages/about.md

 One reason for this is that very different things often end up under the same blanket term.
 Widely recyclable plastic packaging material that reduces emissions from transportation or a medical device that saves a life is very different from plastic confetti dispersed directly into the environment.
 A well-managed landfill with methane capture in a dry climate is very different from a landfill created by clearing rainforest.
-Another reason why we don't hold strong beliefs is that everything has a cost.
+Another reason we don't hold strong beliefs is that everything has a cost.
 These costs can be very different depending on the type of waste and the location where it is produced.
 Recycling something in one part of the world can produce more emissions and environmental pollution than incinerating it at a waste-to-energy facility in another part of the world.
 Thermal decomposition of plastic waste can produce fuel that is less polluting than what is currently used in the region.